eddieblu/startup/README.md

 ## 🚀 React part 2: Reactivity

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.
+For this deliverable I did the following:

-- [ ] **All functionality implemented or mocked out** - I did not complete this part of the deliverable.
+- [x] **All functionality implemented or mocked out** - I implemented all the functionality of logging in/registering, making a post, and viewing the feed.
+The database and websocket functionality are mocked out.
+You can make a post, update it, and your streak updates automatically when you post.
+The localStorage (mocked database) holds post content and streak count.
+Posts are automatically generated and loaded onto the screen to mock the websockets.
+I previously planned to have a real-time heart reaction capability, but it was too complicated, so I removed it for now (I will keep trying, but it might be beyond my level).
-- [ ] **Hooks** - I did not complete this part of the deliverable.
+- [x] **Hooks** - I used useState and useEffect on the feed and post views for the streak counter, logged in user's post and feed posts.

 ## 🚀 Service deliverable